antkowiak/ScamBaiting/README.md

 One typical scammer approach is to open up Notepad and have the user type their credit card and billing information into the application.

-One of the tools in this repository is a "fake" version of notepad that only displays the text in an unreadable (Wingdings) font.
+Notepad - A "fake" version of notepad that only displays the text in an unreadable (Wingdings) font.

+Tree - A "fake" replacement for c:\windows\system32\tree.com.
+Scammers often run "tree" from a command line, pretending that it is a virus scan.
+This replacement plays along with that, and prints out that there are no viruses.